 the entry.

-NOTE.-Multipliers are ba the entry.
-NOTE-Multiplers are based on the 2008 Annual Input-Output Table for the Nation and 2008 regional data.
-Industry List B identifies the Industries corresponding to the entries.
-SOURCE-Regional input-Output Modeling System (RIMS II), Regional Product Division, Bursau of Economic Analysis.
+NOTE-Multiplears are based on the 2008 Annual Input-Output Teble for the Nation and 2008 regional data.
+Industry List 8 identifies the industries corresponding to the entries.

+SOURCE.-Regional Input-Output Modeling System (RIMS II), Regional Product Division, Bureau of Economic Analysis.